KiCad/kicad-source-mirror/Documentation/development/compiling.md

 The KICAD_SCRIPTING_WXPYTHON option is used to enable building the wxPython interface into Pcbnew including the wxPython console.
 This option is disabled by default.

-## Build with System Boost  ## {#boost_opt}

-The KICAD_SKIP_BOOST option allow you to use the Boost libraries installed on your system to be used instead of downloading Boost 1.54 and building a custom version specifically for building KiCad.
-It is high recommended that you enable this option on Linux and use Boost version 1.56 or greater.
-On other platforms you mileage may vary.
-This option is disabled by default.

-## OSX Dependency Builder ## {#osx_deps_opt}

-The USE_OSX_DEPS_BUILDER option forces the build configuration to download and build the required dependencies to build KiCad on OSX.
-This option is not longer maintained and most likely is broken.
-Use it at your own peril.

 ## GitHub Plugin ## {#github_opt}

 The BUILD_GITHUB_PLUGIN option is used to control if the GitHub plug in is built.
 This option is